 Among the suggestions of what can be done post-MCO, Nur Sofea Hasmira Azahar who is a research analyst at think tank EMIR Research had this to say:

-a) “We could start by adopting measures undertaken by the Chinese firms, which have slowly resumed production after a two-month lockdown.
+- “We could start by adopting measures undertaken by the Chinese firms, which have slowly resumed production after a two-month lockdown.
 One of them is for the industrial players to venture to other categories of business that boom during the pandemic period.
 One example that could be taken is healthcare.”

-b) “Businesses that are bold enough can retool their production systems to manufacture the almost-scarce essentials to protect Malaysians against the invisible enemy (Covid-19) such as face masks, given Malaysia’s high dependency on imported face masks.That way, Malaysia can mitigate the shortage of supply as there are only a few major manufacturers in the country and panic buying has caused limited supply.”
+- “Businesses that are bold enough can retool their production systems to manufacture the almost-scarce essentials to protect Malaysians against the invisible enemy (Covid-19) such as face masks, given Malaysia’s high dependency on imported face masks.That way, Malaysia can mitigate the shortage of supply as there are only a few major manufacturers in the country and panic buying has caused limited supply.”

 The problem with the above suggestions (and likely many more to come from other experts) is that it’s based on the same economic system, it’s about working within the current economic system that has failed so many.

-It’s about how best to “exploit” the current disaster and still make profits despite the fact that there are more people with less or zero income, less resources and dwindling savings.
+It’s about how best to “exploit” the current disaster and still make profits despite the fact that there are more people with less or zero income, fewer resources and dwindling savings.
 There is no suggestion of changing the overall economic system, but just adapting our survival skills within the same system, and persistently without regard for our environment, our environment that has thrived when human beings are stopped from doing the so-called productive activities of our existing economic system.

 If we do this, try to survive within a failed system, we will fail.
 It’s only logical.
 It doesn’t address the millions who will be unemployed and who will likely die of hunger if they have no savings.
 And if not addressed, we will be sure to see a people’s revolution of some form of other.
 Because desperate people will eventually get together and rock the boats of others.
 Look at the French revolution.
 It wasn’t just the monarchy but the petty bourgeoisie, the small traders, who tried to gate-keep on their wealth, and became impoverished and eventually had to join the working class as well.